nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_DiagnosticReport.md

   </tr>
 </table>

-a link to the ProcedureRequest that the DiagnosticReport is based on
+A link to the ProcedureRequest that contains details of request that was made.
+Where present this may include details of who requested the tests and why the test was requested.

+As currently test requests are not submitted in a FHIR format this is not the oigianl request but is currently used as a container to hold details that were present in the original request.

 ### status ###